-Peter Thiel Funded Unregulated Human Research In The Caribbean
+Peter Thiel Is Funding Unregulated Human Research Outside The Country

-Tech billionaire and informal Donald Trump adviser Peter Thiel bankrolled a herpes vaccine trial in the Caribbean that not only flouted United States safety laws, but also potentially put human clinical trial participants at risk.
+Tech billionaire and informal Donald Trump adviser Peter Thiel is bankrolling ongoing research t

-Thiel invested $7 million in the biotech company Rational Vaccines, which ran experimental herpes vaccine testing from April to August 2016.
+Thiel was part of a group of investors that sank $7 million into the biotech company Rational Vaccines, which ran experimental herpes vaccine testing from April to August 2016.
 The testing wasn’t monitored by the U.S. Food and Drug Administration, nor was it approved by an institutional review board, both of which ensure that human subjects’ rights and well-being are protected, and can reject research that doesn’t meet safety standards.
-(Neither Thiel representatives nor Rational Vaccines responded to HuffPost’s requests for comment.)
+(Thiel’s representatives did not respond to HuffPost’s request for comment.)

 The trial was conducted by William Halford of Southern Illinois University School of Medicine, who is also the scientist who developed the vaccine.
 Although SIU is one of the vaccine’s patent holders, the school said it has no legal responsibility for the vaccine and did not know the trial occurred until after it ended.
 Halford died of cancer in June.

-Note: CORRECTION: A previous version of this article stated that U.S. researchers infected African-American men with syphilis as part of the Tuskegee experiment.
-In fact, the researchers withheld treatment from men who had already contracted the disease.
-This article has also been updated with additional information from Agustín Fernández of Rational Vaccines to clarify that while Thiel did not fund the initial vaccine trial in the Caribbean, he is funding the company’s ongoing research, which continues to operate outside of institutional review board oversight.